ankrutik/notes/aws/solutions_arch_cert/notes.md

 ### Target groups

 - Groups of EC2 instances where traffic will be routed to according to certain criteria.
 - target group name; target type (instance, IP, lambda function); protocol; port; VPC; related health check
 - Add EC2 instances as targets to the target groups
+- Target groups are used in ELBs and not in Auto Scaling.

 ### Define Application Load Balancer